Beginner’s Guide to Indoor Cycling

 While you can certainly hop on a stationary bike in the cardio area of any gym, indoor cycling classes are known for energy-infused music and motivating instructors who guide you through an imaginary course during a 45- to 90-minute class.
 Following the instructor’s cues, you’ll “climb” hills by cranking up the resistance on the bike, increase your pedaling speed for short interval bursts and challenge yourself more than you likely would pedaling away solo.
 Each class typically begins with a warm-up and cool-down period of less-intense pedaling, and most instructors lead you through stretches at the end of a session.

 Spinning for Outdoor Cyclists

-Indoor cycling can have a place in the training repertoire of even the most dedicated outdoor cyclists and triathletes, and not only by offering respite from bad weather.
+Indoor cycling can have a place in the training repertoire of even the most dedicated outdoor cyclists and triathletes, and the benefits go far beyond a simple respite from bad weather.
 Practicing in a standstill setting offers a chance to build turnover speed, leg strength and hill-climbing technique.
-An instructor with cycling experience can also help you work on your body position and form—just ask.
+An instructor with cycling experience can also help you work on your body position and form – just ask.

 Indoor and Outdoor Cycling: Which is Right for You?